libmodel/Imad/README.md

 # to.panga for iOS 11 (up to 11.1.2) [a WIP project for devs only]

+## Note: I will not be providing updates anymore since many other projects already achieve the same goal.
+Au revoir!

 _to.panga: where the mountain (kernel) meets the sea (user)_

 What it achieves so far: